TorchDR/TorchDR/docs/source/all.rst

 TorchDR provides a set of classes that are compatible with the ``sklearn`` API.
 For example, running :class:`TSNE <TSNE>` can be done in the exact same way as running :class:`sklearn.manifold.TSNE <sklearn.manifold.TSNE>` with the same parameters.
-Note that the ``torchdr`` classes work seamlessly with both Numpy and PyTorch tensors.
+Note that the TorchDR classes work seamlessly with both Numpy and PyTorch tensors.

 For all methods, TorchDR provides the ability to use GPU acceleration using ``device='cuda'`` as well as LazyTensor objects that allows to fit large scale models